NEW CLINIC PROCEDURES DURING COVID-19

 How many people will get a ticket?

-Due to the nature of COVID-19, we will be limiting the number of appointments/tickets we give out based on CDC recommendations.
-RAM will have new standards for how many individuals will be allowed inside the clinic at a time.
+Due to the nature of COVID-19, RAM personnel limit the number of appointments/tickets we given out.
+New standards for how many individuals will be allowed inside the clinic at a time.
 Consequently, the number of patients who will receive care may be lower than our usual numbers.

 Is there anything I need to do to prepare before arrival?

 We kindly ask that all patients bring a face covering with them.
-If you are on any medications please bring a list of the medication (or pictures of the bottles with the label visible) and take them as directed by your healthcare provider.
+If you are on any medications please bring a list of the medication (or pictures of the bottles with the label visible) and take your medications the morning of the clinic as directed by your healthcare provider.
 Before you enter the clinic, please avoid eating sugary food and drinks.

 In order to create a safe environment for all patients and volunteers, we also ask that all patients to self screen using this coronavirus self screening tool (included below) and follow the prompts after you have answered all the questions.